tbm/homepage/content/debian/nslu2/faq.md

 <h3>Is Debian on the NSLU2 fully supported?</h3>

 Debian includes support for the Linksys NSLU2.
-Unfortunately, no installer is provided for Debian 6.0 (squeeze) since the installer runs out of memory on the NSLU2.
-However, you can install a <a href = "../unpack">tar ball of Debian 6.0 (squeeze)</a>.
+Unfortunately, no installer is provided for Debian 6.0 (squeeze) or Debian 7.0 (wheezy) since the installer runs out of memory on the NSLU2.
+However, you can install a
+<a href = "../unpack">tar ball of Debian 6.0 (squeeze)</a> and then upgrade
+to Debian 7.0 (wheezy).

 <h3>The NSLU2 is slow... what alternatives are there to the NSLU2?</h3>